Eric Chapman (Director of Aquatic Science, Western Pennsylvania Conservancy)

 Conference themes: Special Species/Natural Communities

-Attendees will paddle a short (5-mile) section of the Allegheny River between Mill Creek and Emlenton.
-This section of the river is free-flowing and has been a focus of conservation efforts to protect and enhance aquatic habitats for freshwater mussels, fish, and eastern hellbenders as well as efforts to enhance unique riverscour prairies.
-The Allegheny River Trail runs along the left bank.
-This is a paved bicycle trail that formerly supported a regional railroad, but is now a popular bicycling route that is part of the Erie to Pittsburgh rails-to-trails project.
-Join staff scientists from the Western Pennsylvania Conservancy and The Nature Conservancy in a discussion of the conservation efforts to protect and manage these riverscour grasslands and important aquatic habitats.
+In our workshop, participants will paddle a short (5 mile) section of the Allegheny River between Mill Creek and Emlenton.
+This is one of the most scenic sections of the river, known for its abundant wildlife and interesting habitats.
+This area has been a focus of collaborative conservation efforts undertaken by state and federal wildlife agencies and non-profit conservation organizations to protect and enhance aquatic habitats for freshwater mussels, fish, and eastern hellbenders and unique river scour prairies.
+This area is also a popular recreation area as the Allegheny River Trail is off on the left bank.
+This is a paved bicycle trail that formerly supported a regional railroad, but is now a popular bicycling route along the river.
+Join staff scientists from the Western Pennsylvania Conservancy, The United States Army Corps of Engineers, and The Nature Conservancy in a discussion of the conservation efforts to protect and manage riverscour grasslands, important freshwater mussel, eastern hellbender habitats, and the river itself.

 Transportation: Bus from Conference Venue, Canoe onsite.